roddhjav/apparmor.d/share/man/man1/aa-install.md

   profiles are excluded; the profiles always required by apparmor.d are installed in both modes.

+*overwrite.d/\*.conf*

+: List of upstream profiles to disable and replace.
+For each listed profile present on the target, the upstream profile is disabled with a *disable/* link and the apparmor.d profile (if any) is installed under the *\<profile\>.apparmor.d* name.
+Profiles the target does not ship are left untouched.

 # USAGE

 To install all profiles in the default (complain) mode: